 The district will provide training opportunities for all employees.
-Development, delivery, and verification of training for employees are the responsibility of the District and School Chemical Hygiene Officers.
+Development, delivery and verification of training for employees are the responsibility of the district and school chemical hygiene officers.

 These training opportunities will include the transfer of information about the hazards of chemicals present in the laboratory and about sources of information.
-In particular, the training program will cover information found in the Laboratory Standard, manufacturers' safety data sheets, this Chemical Hygiene Plan, as well as the expected responsibilities of the district and the employee.
+In particular, the training program will cover information found in the Laboratory Standard, manufacturers safety data sheets, this Chemical Hygiene Plan, as well as the expected responsibilities of the district and the employee.

-Staff will receive training on the potential chemical hazards in their work areas and on appropriate sections of the Chemical Hygiene Plan.
-This training will be provided to all employees who actually work in the laboratory as well as to other employees whose assignments may require them to enter a laboratory where exposure to hazardous chemicals might occur.
+Staff will receive training on the potential chemical hazards in the employees' work areas and on appropriate sections of the Chemical Hygiene Plan.
+This training will be provided to all employees who actually work in the laboratory as well as to other employees whose assignments may require that they enter a laboratory where exposure to hazardous chemicals might occur.
 Employees who are responsible for receiving and handling shipments of new chemicals or chemical wastes must also be informed of the potential hazards and appropriate protective measures for chemicals they may receive.

 Employees will receive information and training at the time of their initial assignment to a laboratory and before assignments involving new exposure situations.
 Opportunities to refresh their working knowledge will be provided at least once a year.
-Laboratory personnel training should be documented and made a part of the permanent record.
+Training of laboratory personnel should be documented and made a part of the permanent record.

-Information Program
+9.1 Information Program